A Simple Algorithm for Optimal Search Trees with Two-Way Comparisons: Introduction

 \paragraph{Difficulties introduced by two-way comparisons.} Given a query $\query$, the search for $\query$ in a search tree starts at the root and traces a path to a leaf, at each node comparing $\query$ to the node's key, then following the edge corresponding to the outcome.
 A \emph{three-way} comparison has three possible outcomes: the query is less than, equal to, or greater than the node's key.
 In any three-way-comparison tree, the set of queries reaching any internal node $N$ is an open interval between some two keys.
 Each subtree solves a subproblem defined by some such inter-key interval.
 This leads to a simple dynamic program with $O(n^2)$ subproblems and to a simple $O(n^3)$-time algorithm, the derivation of which is a standard exercise~\cite [\S15.5]{Cormen:2009:IAT:1614191},~\cite[Ex.\,6.20]{dasgupta_algorithms_2006}.
 Knuth's celebrated result improves the running time to $O(n^2)$.

 In contrast (as noted e.g.~in~\cite{Anderson2002}), algorithms for \emph{two-way}-comparison search trees face the following obstacle.
 After a few equality tests, the subproblem that remains is defined by some inter-key interval with \emph{holes} --- each hole corresponding to an earlier equality test.
-(For example, in tree (b) of Figure~\ref{fig: three-way vs two-way}, the set of queries reaching node $\compnode < 5$ is $[3,\infty) - \{7\}$.
-In tree (b) of Figure~\ref{fig: two-way successful queries}, the set of queries reaching node $\compnode = 5$ is $\{1,5,7\}$.)
+(For example, in tree (b) of Figure~\ref{fig: three-way vs two-way}, the set of queries reaching node $\compnode < 5$ is $[3,\infty) - \{7\}$.)
 The resulting dynamic-programming formulation can have $\Theta(2^{n})$ subproblems, as the query sets that can arise can contain any subset of the keys.

 \paragraph{The most-likely-key property.} To achieve their polynomial-time algorithm for two-way comparison trees, Anderson \etal circumvent this obstacle in two steps.
 First, using an elegant \emph{side-weights} argument, they show that every instance has an optimal tree $T$ with what we call the \emph{most-likely-key property}: \begin{description} \item(MLK) \emph{In each equality-test node $N$ in $T$, the test is to some key of maximum weight among keys reaching $N$. } \end{description} Their proof is for the successful-queries variant but extends directly to the unrestricted variant.
 The result implies that it suffices to consider only trees with the MLK property.